-As the years went by, Balanchine made several changes in the ballet, the most notable of which were the elimination of the birth scene, including Apollo’s first variation, and the replacement of the ascent to Parnassus with a ‘sunburst’ pose formed by the dancers.
-By paring down the narrative, Balanchine focussed attention more directly on the choreography itself.
+As the years went by, Balanchine made several changes in the ballet, the most notable of which were the elimination of the birth scene, including Apollo’s first variation, and the replacement of the ascent to Parnassus with a “sunburst” pose formed by the dancers.
+By paring down the narrative, Balanchine focused attention more directly on the choreography itself.
 But even he must have considered this approach too rigorous, since he soon restored the first variation, in which the young god tests his newfound manly strength and learns to play the lute.
 Some companies continue to present the ballet with the birth scene as well.

 Apollo is performed by companies all over the world.
 For its forceful and unusual movement and its dominant position within the ballet, the title role is one of the most coveted in the male repertoire.
 Notable Apollos have been Lew Christensen (the first American Apollo, 1937), Igor Youskevitch, Jacques d’Amboise, Peter Martins, and Mikhail Baryshnikov.
 The ballet remains one of the few from the Diaghilev era to have stood the test of time; it remains completely contemporary in our day.